geoffrey112/Pong/ReadMe.md

-# The game of retro pong 2 players
+# Retro ping pong for 2 players